Golf Club Employee Fired for Following Covid Guidelines

 - providing additional protective gear such as N95 masks or alternative protective gear

 Seek Legal Assistance Today

-If you have a disability that your employer is not accommodating, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you have a disability that your employer is not accommodating, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (201) 500-3759 to schedule a free case evaluation and receive experienced legal counsel.
 Our attorneys specialize in employment law, and can help advise employees on potential employer / employee disputes in New York and New Jersey.